poshjosh/chinomsoikwuagwu.com/2020/04/03/Answers_AWS-Certified-Cloud-Architect-Associate0.md

   - Setup cross region replication on the bucket and preform reads from the secondary bucket.

-13. Which AWS network feature gives low latency and high packet per second network performance
+13. __Which AWS network feature gives low latency and high packet per second network performance?__

+  __Choose One__

   - Amazon Hypervisor
   - Security Group
   - Amazon HVM
   - `Placement Group`

-14. A company has an application hosted in AWS.
+14. __A company has an application hosted in AWS.
 The application is deployed on a set of Ec2 instances across two AZs for high availability.
-The infrastructure is deployed behind a application load balancer.
+The infrastructure is deployed behind a application load balancer.__

-  The following are requirements from and administrative perspective.
+  __The following are requirements from and administrative perspective.__

   - Ensure notifications are sent when the read requests exceed 100 per minute.